HVAC system freezing up

 HVAC

-The answer to 'HVAC system freezing up' is that a frozen HVAC system is a common issue that can be caused by several factors, including low refrigerant levels, a blocked air filter, or a malfunctioning thermostat.
-Symptoms of a frozen HVAC system may include reduced airflow, ice buildup on the coils, and the system shutting off intermittently.
+The answer to 'HVAC system freezing up' is that a frozen HVAC system is a common issue that can be caused by several factors, including low refrigerant levels, a dirty air filter, or a problem with the blower fan.
+Symptoms include ice buildup on the coils, reduced airflow, and poor cooling performance.

 Step-by-Step Guide